oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 | Optimized for                     | Description
 ---                                 |---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware                          | Intel® Agilex™, Arria® 10, and Stratix® 10 FPGAs
+| Hardware                          | Intel® Agilex®, Arria® 10, and Stratix® 10 FPGAs
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
 | What you will learn               | A design pattern to generate an array of pipes using SYCL* <br> Static loop unrolling through template metaprogramming
 | Time to complete                  | 15 minutes